Welcome to the Highways Service Information Centre

 The Structures Team includes designers, technicians, principal engineers and senior managers who together deliver the Essex Structures programme for each year.

-To report a problem with a highway bridge or structure, please us our online reporting tool, you can check who is responsible for maintaining a bridge or structure using the map below.
+To report a problem with a highway bridge or structure, please tell us online, you can check who is responsible for maintaining a bridge or structure using the map below.